Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing/index.md

 </div>

 This is going to seem like switching topics, but I want to consider 3D printing for a second.
-Besides being a buzzword, part of me feels like the reason there is a lot of hype around 3D printing the lack of logistical / implementation complexity that "classic" factories suffer from.
+Besides being a buzzword, part of me feels like there is a lot of hype around 3D printing due to the lack of logistical / implementation complexity that "classic" factories suffer from.
 A 3D printer is one machine that potentially replaces a workshop full of much more expensive machines.
-It can make a nearly endless objects and shapes with one simple extrusion tool.
-In essence what is happening is they combine all of numerous intermediate steps required in a "classic" factory and replace them with one big printing step.
+They can make nearly endless objects and shapes with one simple extrusion tool.
+In essence they combine the numerous intermediate steps required in a "classic" factory and replace them with one big printing step.
 It makes the barrier between design and physical product much lower, something immediately recognizable by many people.
 Of course current generation 3D printing comes with a million downsides which are out of this document's scope.
 But still, they show off many of the weak spots of a "classic" factory in a very effective manner.

 We all know that people want the things factories produce as soon as possible.
 Whoever designed and sells the product is losing an astronomical amount of money every second that factory isn't producing.
 There is ferocious demand, high pressure and stiff competition that all converge upon factories.
 Set up time, maintenance, failures and downtime of any kind cost millions.
 Add to the mix that while they are ideally static, factories are always undergoing some kind of change.
 A new line is being built, an old line is being deprecated, a machine reached the end of it's service lifetime, a supplier changed or went out of business, etc.